EHfive/einat-ebpf/README.md

 -   SNAT conntracks added by BPF program would not be immediately removed if attached network interface reconfigures (e.g. changes the IP address), they will only timing out.
 There is indeed an extra conntrack nat extension field `masq_index` handling this case, but it's not accessible from BPF program.
 -   -   **Workaround**: We have added a userland [netlink](https://man7.org/linux/man-pages/man7/netlink.7.html) monitor to cleanup obsolete conntracks when interface goes down, which I think is fine as it's not as timing sensitive as live packet filtering.

+-   If external host has initiated a connection to a port that has not yet been used by SNAT thus creating a conntrack to NAT host, that connection would not be forwarding to internal host behind NAT until the relevant conntrack expires.

 ## Alternatives